 If you have been contacted by NHS Test and Trace since 28 September you will qualify for a backdated payment if you have been told to self-isolate, and you fit into the above eligibility criteria.

-To apply, you must provide:
+To apply, you must upload the following proof with your application:

 You can help someone else fill out an application or fill out an application on their behalf.